How to Make Homemade Coffee Creamer

 WHAT YOU NEED

-Step One – Making your own condensed milk
+Step 1 – Making your own condensed milk

 You may need to remove frothy ‘scum’ from the surface occasionally, but after around 35 minutes you’ll have a creamy, thickened milk product to use.